opencomputeproject/HWMgmt-OCP-Profiles/Sustainability/OCP-Sustainability-Profile.md

 # <a name="overview"></a>Overview

-This document contains the Redfish interface requirements for reporting Sustainability data
+This document contains the Redfish interface requirements for reporting Sustainability data.
+It is intended to apply to any product or device not directly involved with the power distribution infrastructure.
+Power distribution products report power and energy using equivalent Redfish resources and properties, which are located in a separate portion of the data model.
+Therefore, sustainability reporting requirements for those products are covered by their product-specific profiles.

 Profile source: OCP-PDU-Profile.json